-Experienced Restraining Order Attorney in Los Angeles, Orange, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley
+Experienced Restraining Order Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

-Law Firm Specializing in Domestic Violence Cases and Restraining Orders Filed in Southern California
+Law Firm Specializing in Domestic Violence Cases and Restraining Orders Filed in California

 Domestic violence can also occur when the abused person and the abusive person are closely related by blood or by marriage.